 As Darley's Australian breeding business expanded, another property was acquired in 2006, this time in Victoria.
 Northwood Park is an historic horse and cattle property and can stand a further 12 stallions.

-In 2002 Darley also established a racehorse breeding stud in Japan, and has since made its first inroads into China.
+In 2002 Darley also established a racehorse breeding stud in Japan.

 Sheikh Mohammed was honoured by the racing industry in 2008 when he was presented with the Cartier Award of Merit for his outstanding contribution to the thoroughbred industry.
 The same year, Stonerside Stables in Paris, Kentucky, was added to Darley’s list of stud farms.

 Meydan, the magnificent racecourse in Dubai conceived by Sheikh Mohammed, opened its doors in 2010 and has since hosted several hugely successful seasons of racing, each year culminating in the Dubai World Cup.

 In 2014 Dubawi, son of the great Dubai Millennium and now one of the world’s most successful stallions, recorded his 50th Group winner in a faster time than any other stallion.
 By the end of 2020, Dubawi had sired 44 G1 winners, over 125 Group winners and close to 200 Stakes victors, all records for a British-based stallion.

 2016 saw the global racing and breeding empires of Sheikh Mohammed, Darley and Godolphin, merge into one seamless operation.
 Darley, under which all Sheikh Mohammed’s bloodstock holdings formerly operated, is now used solely as a brand to promote stallions.